Aliases for PDE6A Gene

 GeneCards Summary for PDE6A Gene

-PDE6A (Phosphodiesterase 6A, CGMP-Specific, Rod, Alpha) is a Protein Coding gene.
-Diseases associated with PDE6A include pde6a-related retinitis pigmentosa and retinitis pigmentosa 43.
-Among its related pathways are Signaling by GPCR and Visual Cycle in Retinal Rods.
+PDE6A (Phosphodiesterase 6A) is a Protein Coding gene.
+Diseases associated with PDE6A include retinitis pigmentosa 43 and pde6a-related retinitis pigmentosa.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-GMP phosphodiesterase activity.
-An important paralog of this gene is PDE2A.
+An important paralog of this gene is PDE6B.

 UniProtKB/Swiss-Prot for PDE6A Gene